 The Broadford Vet Clinic offers the highest standards of ultrasonic and radiographic imaging technology.
 The latest addition to the suit of imaging equipment the clinic has purchased is a brand new digital x-ray.
 This means we can now take radiographs with greater detail.

-Central Highlands Veterinary Clinic has a fully equipped surgery capable of performing a range of surgeries from routine neutering and other soft tissue procedures and orthopedics.
+Central Highlands Veterinary Clinic has a fully equipped surgery capable of performing a range of surgeries from routine neutering, other soft tissue and occular procedures, and orthopedics.
 Central Highlands Veterinary Clinic uses the latest and safest anaesthetic agents and pain relief for your pets and an experienced nurse will monitor your pet throughout the procedure.
+All of our patients are actively warmed during their anaesthetics, are placed on intravenous fluids for safety and have their blood pressure monitored continually.
 Please note that payment is required at the time of discharge.
 Payment plans are available.

 Vaccinations are vital for prevention of Distemper, Hepatitis, Parvo and Canine cough (Kennel cough) in our dogs.
 We also recommends your dog receive a Proheart vaccination annually for protection against heartworm.

 Cats should be vaccinated, as a minimum, against Feline enteritis, Feline herpes virus, Feline calicivirus and Chlamidiosis.
 Feline immune-deficiency virus (FIV or feline aids) is a blood and mucus born disease of cats which is spread between cats during fights.
 FIV is not treatable but we can vaccinate against it!
 If you have an indoor/ outdoor cat we recommend you upgrade your cat to an F5 vaccination.

 The Veterinarians at Central Highlands Veterinary Clinic are also accredited Hendra vaccinators and the clinic stocks large animal vaccinations including Equivac and Ultravac 5 in 1’s.